Why does website loading speed affect conversion rate?

 Google is forever changing the playing field on Google Shopping.
-It’s not just to make it difficult for ecommerce retailers (although it can feel that way sometimes).
+But it’s not just to make it difficult for ecommerce retailers, although it can feel that way sometimes.
 Modifications are made to achieve their principal objective: making the shopping experience more streamlined for its users.

 This involves directing shoppers to the highest quality websites, which is partly determined by factors like the website’s loading speed.
 For sites that Google sees fit to rank higher in the SERP, it’s still critical to optimise your website for a speedier loading time.
 To put it quite simply, speed has a direct impact on your conversion rates.

 In 2018, Google announced that loading speed would become a significant landing page factor for Google ads.

 The longer a page takes to load, the more likely shoppers are to abandon the website and seek one that loads faster: studies have found that for a five second loading speed the probability of bounce increases 90% compared to a page that loads in one second.

 And according to research, when shoppers have a slow experience, particularly on mobile devices, the likelihood of them purchasing from your website again diminishes.

 From a shopper’s perspective, it’s not worth waiting for one website to load, when another (faster) website can deliver the same products and services.
 When browsing on mobile, for instance, more than half of the visits are abandoned if the page takes more than three seconds to load.

 We even conducted some of our own research and found that for every second the site loads faster, the conversion rate improves by 17%.
 Thus, slow loading websites are more likely to increase bounces, each of which jeopardizes your conversion rate.

 How can I speed up my website loading speed?

 Each year, the average website page weight increases, and recent data shows that pages typically weigh 2,486KB.
 This weight is made up of many different assets, which are typically unmeasured, unoptimized, and unmonitored, culminating in potential volatility towards loading speeds.